 What do you think?
 We’re working on a few more touches and I’m constantly changing where things go for function and aesthetic purposes but it’s my favorite space in the house.
 My mustard Chesterfield loveseat might make it down too someday.
 Then I’m never coming upstairs.
 By the way, we put the new feet on the larger mustard Chesterfield couch, sibling to the loveseat we’re keeping, and it’s now available in our etsy shop…along with our most recent finished dresser.
 Take a look-more to come about those later this week.

-We're crazy for and rely on craigslist, estate sales, free items, deep discounts and our own two hands to achieve the best results we can.
-We're all about the challenge of bringing things-be it furniture, houses, machinery-back to glory.
+We're all about passion, determination and the challenge of bringing things-be it furniture, houses, machinery-back to glory.

 In December of 2011 we became first time homeowners.
-Rehabbing our 1952 small home, every single room and large lot, in a little over 2 years then moving on is the goal.
+The goal is to renovate our 1952 home, every single room and large lot, in a little over 2 years then move to Seattle in the summer of 2014 for Greg's day job.
 Demo, renovation, budget decorating, DIY and more.
-In February of 2013 we established plans to finish our house then transfer towards Seattle with Greg's engineering day job.
-Tune in to watch the craziness of home reno, DIY and furniture salvaging on a small budget and in a short amount of time.

 Oh, and if you are a foodie or just want some awesome recipes, visit Annie's food blog, thedabble.com